 Madison, Wis. ‒ UW Health broke ground today on its Eastpark Medical Center, a state-of-the-art new facility on Madison’s east side.

-This 469,000-square-foot ambulatory facility will house many specialties, including women’s complex care, adult cancer care, advanced imaging and laboratory services and innovative clinical trials.
+This 469,000-square-foot ambulatory facility will house many specialties, including Integrated Specialty Care for Women, adult cancer care, advanced imaging and laboratory services and innovative clinical trials.
 It will be located across from East Madison Hospital and UW Health Rehabilitation Hospital on Eastpark Dr. and is slated to open in 2024.

 This is a momentous step forward, driving us toward the future of patient care in Wisconsin, according to Dr. Alan Kaplan, CEO, UW Health.

 “Eastpark Medical Center will usher in a new model for excellence in patient care and a new vision for transforming the patient and family experience,” Kaplan said.
 “The world-class clinicians, life-saving therapies, cutting-edge technologies and world-changing clinical trials UW Health is known for will be combined with innovative care coordination that allows patients to see multiple specialty care providers in a single visit and with the convenience of a drive-through pharmacy.”

 Eastpark Medical Center will be located right off the interstate, so it is remarkably convenient for patients whether they are coming from Fond du Lac, Milwaukee, Chicago or Madison, Kaplan added.

 This milestone for UW Health includes another exciting announcement that the health system is the first in Wisconsin to break ground on a proton beam radiation therapy program for cancer patients.
 Based out of Eastpark Medical Center, UW Health’s proton therapy program will offer precision radiation treatment that allows for highly targeted treatment of tumors.